lulalala/adequate_errors/README.md

 Calls to Rails' API are synced to AdequateErrors object, but not the reverse.

+## Migration Note

+Deprecated methods such as `[]=`, `get` and `set` are not supported, therefore calling those methods will not sync to AdequateErrors.

+The gem is developed from ActiveModel 5.1, but it should work with earlier versions.

 ## We want to hear your issues too

 If you also have issues with exsting API, share it by filing that issue here.